HOHMANN ORBITS

 During the stay on Mars Earth and Mars continue to revolve around

-In both cases I tossed out the whole lap of the Sun of 360
+In both cases I tossed out the whole lap around the Sun of 360

 degrees.
 The difference of these two is the offset of Earth from Mars